Skip to content

 How to Read the Minor Arcana

-You can also look for repetition, contrast, or flow across the spread.
-How do the Minors interact with each other and with any Majors present?
+You can also look for patterns across the spread.
+Are the Minors repeating themes?
+Contrasting each other?
+Building on each other?
+How do they interact with any Majors that showed up?
 This builds a richer story.

 When Minor Arcana Appears in Clusters

-If the same suit appears with a clear sequence, like Six, Seven, Eight, it can suggest ongoing progress or escalation.
-If the numbers jump around, it may indicate scattered focus.
+If you get a clear sequence in the same suit – like Six, Seven, Eight – that suggests ongoing progress or escalation.
+If the numbers jump around, it might mean scattered focus or multiple things happening at once.

 Common Mistakes to Avoid